IrminData/irmin-platform/irmin-console/README.md

 When offline mode is enabled something is always returned for API requests in API Services.
 The offline mode returns objects from example objects eg. [src/lib/exampleObjects/apiObjects.ts](src/lib/exampleObjects/apiObjects.ts) depending on what would be the APIs expected return type.

 Note!
 It is not meant for anything but local use.

-## Irmin API

-The backend is a Laravel application.
-API documentation can be found in Postman.
-Please refer to the Postman documentation for detailed API information.

-The API documentation can be found here: [Irmin API docs](https://api.irmin.dev/docs)

 ## API Services